Sthiriet-rupert/BJIs_adaptation/README.md

-Data used in the paper **Thiriet-Rupert et al., 202X, Analysis of in-patient evolution of Escherichia coli reveals different mechanisms possibly linked to relapse of bone and joint infections, XXXX.**
+Data used in the paper **Thiriet-Rupert et al., 2023, Analysis of In-Patient Evolution of Escherichia coli Reveals Potential Links to Relapse of Bone and Joint Infections, Journal of Infectious Deseases.**

 *BJI_Relapse.R* contains the R code used to produce all figures of the paper from the *Data/* folder.